foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 We also allow users to pass a [`seed`](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.interleave_datasets.seed) to randomize the interleaving of datasets and a [`stopping_strategy`](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.interleave_datasets.stopping_strategy) to describe when to stop sampling, both should be kept same for reproducability of the experiment.
 Both these values are common for all datasets and should be supplied at top level in the `datapreprocessor` as shown [above](#how-the-user-can-write-data-configs).
 For a list of the supported values of these arguments see the corresponding HF API.

-`Note: If a user specifies data sampling she can expect the datasets to be mixed but individual samples in the dataset to not be broken unless the max_seq_len argument is smaller than the length of individual samples in the dataset`
+`Note: If a user specifies data sampling they can expect the datasets to be mixed and individual samples in the dataset to not be broken unless the max_seq_len argument is smaller than the length of individual samples in the dataset`

 ### Example data configs.